How to Make your Angular Responsive Web App Design?

 SERP – Search Engine Results Page refers to the rankings of websites/webpages on popular search engines such as Google.
 Google is said to prioritize web pages or websites that follow a mobile-first design approach, and hence Responsive Angular could help you rank higher on SERP rankings.
 However, you might also need to focus on other aspects of Angular SEO if you’re aiming to rank first on SERP rankings.

-Reduced Angular development and maintenance costs
+Reduced Angular Development and Maintenance Costs

 Following Angular responsive design allows developers to create a single Angular project that works well on most devices, thus reducing the overall maintenance and development costs.

-Better scope for accessibility
+Better Scope for Accessibility

 Making Angular applications responsive can help people with disabilities better access your website or web apps using their assistive tools or smaller-screen devices.
 You can follow the W3C accessibility standards to make your Angular app more accessible.